Abyaneh/Autonomous_Robot_Navigation_and_Object_Detection/README.md

 #### 4. Performance and Results
 The real-time object detection system was tested extensively in various scenarios, including different lighting conditions and varying distances.
 The key results were:

-Detection Speed: The YOLO model provided real-time detection with minimal latency, allowing the robot to make immediate decisions based on the objects detected.
+Detection Speed: The YOLOv8 model demonstrated real-time detection capabilities with minimal latency.
+The model processed each image in approximately 2.2 milliseconds during inference, with a total of 5.2 milliseconds (including preprocessing and postprocessing) per image.
+This fast detection speed enables the robot to make immediate decisions based on detected objects, ensuring a quick response time in dynamic environments.

-Accuracy: The model achieved an accuracy rate of over 99%( you can increase this rate with more epochs, use other methods, or more data) in distinguishing between rotten and fresh bananas, even in challenging environments.
+Accuracy: The model achieved an impressive accuracy rate of over 99% in distinguishing between rotten and fresh bananas, even in challenging environments.
+You can further increase this accuracy with more epochs, using advanced methods, or incorporating additional data.

 ##### The detail of the results from the model evaluation: